The Varsvik wind farm, inaugurated in 2014, lies some 100 km north of Stockholm on the edge of the small town of Hallstavik.

 “There were many different reasons for Holmen to have a wind farm,” says Rikard Nilsson, technical director at Holmen Energy and managing director of Varsvik Wind Farm.
 “It was, for one, a good way to use our land.
 It could be used for both forestry as well as producing renewable energy.
 But the main reason was that we saw wind power as a key component in a fossil-free society.”

 Reducing the fossil fuel dependency

-For Holmen, a huge reduction in emissions from fossil fuels is essential, with major changes to the global energy system necessary.
+For Holmen, a huge reduction in emissions from fossil fuels is essential, when major changes to the global energy system are necessary.

 “We have adopted the Paris Agreement and the goal not to increase the temperature by more than 1.5°C. Holmen Group has, in fact, reduced its use of fossil fuels by almost 90% since 2005.”

-“Many business areas today are dependent on fossil fuels,” says Nilsson.
+“Many businesses today are dependent on fossil fuels,” says Nilsson.
 “The solution to end that fossil fuel use is electrification.
 But electricity is not produced out of nothing – it needs a source that is fossil free.
 And we have the possibility to contribute with wind power.”

-There are, of course, a number of renewable energy sources, such as hydro, wind and solar.
-Holmen already has several hydropower stations in operation.
+There are, of course, a number of renewable energy sources, such as hydro, wind and solar power, and Holmen already has several hydropower stations in operation.